ZanzibarNuclear/won-on-android/README.md

 # won-on-android
-Android app to engage in the World of Nuclear
+Mobile client to Zanzibar's World of Nuclear Energy